Child's Play (game show)

 Child's Play is an American television game show in which adult contestants tried to guess words based on definitions given by children.
-The Mark Goodson-produced series debuted on CBS on September 20, 1982 and ended on September 16, 1983.
+The Mark Goodson-produced series debuted on CBS on September 20, 1982, and ended on September 16, 1983.

-This was the first game show created and produced solo by Mark Goodson after the death of his longtime business partner Bill Todman in 1979; all subsequent shows made by Goodson (including the existing Goodson-Todman programs that were still airing at the time) were credited as "A Mark Goodson Television Production", with a new logo reflecting the company's name change.
+This was the first game show created and produced solely by Mark Goodson after the death of his longtime business partner Bill Todman in 1979; all subsequent shows made by Goodson (including the existing Goodson-Todman programs that were still airing at the time) were credited as "A Mark Goodson Television Production", with a new logo reflecting the company's name change.

 Hosts and announcers

 Child's Play was hosted by game show veteran Bill Cullen.
 This was both Cullen's final game on CBS and his last for Mark Goodson, ending a 30-year association with the Goodson company as an emcee.
 Gene Wood was the primary announcer for the entire run, with Johnny Gilbert and Bob Hilton (who also announced on the pilot) filling in on occasion.

 Cullen first plugged the show during his only appearance on Bob Barker's version of The Price Is Right on October 26, 1982.